smith01s/newey01c.github.io/_posts/2018-02-28-intervals.md

-Tolerance intervals are a very powerful statistical tool for creating "set-and-forget" thresholds for performing rudimentary anomaly detection on certain types of statistical data.
-There are some great resources on these statistical concepts[^2][^3][^4], so if my explanation falls a little bit short (and it almost certainly does), I'd check those out.
+Tolerance intervals are a very powerful statistical tool for creating "set-and-forget" thresholds for performing rudimentary anomaly detection on certain types of numerical data.
+There are some great resources on these statistical concepts[^2][^3][^4] (and I've only scraped the surface), so if my explanation falls a little bit short, I'd check those out too.

 # References and Footnotes